cecat/WeatherStation/dev/genericESP8266/README.md

 (temperature, relative humidity), with output connected to pin D5. humidity) connected via pin D5.

-Note that different versions of these sensors exist, with different pin assignments, so your wiring setup may differ slighly from the one shown here.
-Check each of your sensor pins to be sure they are connected per the pin assignments shown in text above (XXX <---> PIN).
+Note that there are different versions of breakout boards that hold these sensors, with differences in pin assignments.
+Consequently, your wiring setup may differ slighly from the one shown here.
+Check each of your sensor breakout pins to be sure they are connected per the pin assignments shown in text above (XXX <---> PIN).

 ![wired breadboard](genericESP8266fritzing2.png)